-She loves to spend time with her Parents and Sister, who live in Cary.
+She loves to spend time with her Mom and Sister, who live in Cary.
 Being crafty with her 2 girls is an outlet for her creative energy, making school projects and keep-busy activities.
 She has 2 dogs and 2 cats that are rescues, and donates time and talent to several non-profit organizations.
 PTA and elementary school related activities once dominated her volunteer time but now it is on an as-needed basis.
 Occasionally she actually does sit down, to work a crossword puzzle or read.

 When did you first discover your creative talents?

 Brenda’s childhood was always filled with crafts, artsy projects at home art classed in school.
 Her Mother was a dabbling painter and her Father was a plant engineer.
 She always knew she wanted something to be creative and in high school she found interior design.
 The combination of the color and materials along with structure and construction this was the perfect blend for a career.
 The four-year college education allowed her to explore a wide variety of mediums.
 She was drawn more to the structure and construction, combined plus her love of houses, drafting was her forte.

 A summer internship at a large interior design office placed her in the drafting room.
 There she learned the dying art of pen & ink drafting.
 At this time the pen and pencil was being put aside for the newer computer-aided design and drafting or AutoCAD.
 This fledgling art was not longer being taught to interns, but it was Brenda’s love.